Stop The Hate

 Stop The Hate is an educational initiative of Campus Pride and supports colleges and universities in preventing and combating hate on campus as well as fostering the development of community.
 The national program serves as the premiere source of anti-hate educational resources for higher education institutions and campus communities.

-The Stop The Hate program reflects Campus Pride’s commitment to provide social justice tools for combating bias and hate crimes in all its forms.
-Stop The Hate is dedicated to provide the necessary resources and educational training to combat hate on college campuses; and to actively seek partnerships and collaboration among various organizations with similar concerns to address bias and hate behaviors.
+The Stop The Hate program reflects Campus Pride’s commitment to providing social justice tools for combating bias and hate crimes in all their forms.
+Stop The Hate is dedicated to providing the necessary resources and educational training to combat hate on college campuses; and to actively seek partnerships and collaboration among various organizations with similar concerns to address bias and hate behaviors.

 Program Objectives